10 Best Water Test Kits of 2022 – Reviews & Top Picks

 The Watersafe WS425B Drinking Water Test Kit is our pick for the best overall water test kit.
 This brand checks for a range of contaminants, including chlorine, lead, pesticides, bacteria, and more.
 It also checks the pH as well as water hardness.
 Each package contains several tests that you run to learn the condition of your water.
 Each one is easy to perform and features detailed instructions.
 There is also a bulk discount.
 If you buy more than one, the price drops considerably.

 The only downside to the Watersafe WS425B Drinking Water Test Kit is that the bacteria test takes 48 hours, and there is no way to tell if it’s working until it’s finished.
 It’s more of an inconvenience than a problem, but the rest of the tests are completed in less than 10 minutes.
+Despite this, we think this is the best home water test kit on the market this year.

 2. First Alert WT1 Drinking Water Test Kit – Best Value